-Albert was born 8th of 16, children to Mr. Howard and Mildred Wilson.
-His parents who grew up in the late 40s, stressed the one thing they were denied “an education”.
+Albert Wilson was born March 7, 1966 and raised in Jackson, Mississippi’s Georgetown Neighborhood.
+Albert was born 8th of 16 children to Mr. Howard and Mildred Wilson.
+His parents who grew up in the late 40s, stressed the one thing they were denied “an education.”
 He attributes his foundation of faith, family values, and zeal to serve others to his parents.

 Albert grew up in a poverty-stricken community in Jackson, his youth was difficult, as he saw firsthand how negative influences could lead to negative outcomes.
 Determined to overcome such obstacles, Wilson promised himself that he would lead a life of positivity, philanthropy, and help others in similar situations.

 Albert has been part of the effort to reclaim and rebuild Mississippi communities in order to give our youths a sense of hope and security, and an ability to dream.
 Albert has given voice to the voiceless, help to the helpless, defense to needy, and encouragement to the discouraged.
 Albert is very active in communities of Mississippi and he continuously gives back to our State.
 He also serves as a motivational speaker and mentor at churches, local schools, and a positive role model to inner-city youth.
 Albert dedicates much of his time and expertise in assisting economically disadvantaged communities, families, senior citizens, veterans and military family members.